maximilionus/byedpictl/README.md

   see current status of the proxy server and socks5 tunnel
 ```

-Should either the proxy server or the socks5 tunnel crash, run `sudo ./byedpictl tun restart`

 See the list of possible commands with `./bydpictl help`

 <hr>